 For an individual award nomination, the nominee must be a DoD civilian employee (including IPAs) or member of the U.S. Armed Forces.
-For a team award nomination, the team must include DoD civilian employees (including IPAs) or members of the U.S. Armed Forces and may include DoD contractor employees.
+For a team award nomination, one or more of the team members must be DoD civilian employees (including IPAs) or members of the U.S. Armed Forces, but the team may also contain contractor employees

 Judging Criteria: Judges will evaluate nominations based on individual merit using the following criteria, and should keep in mind that a team is uniquely situated to accomplish far more than individuals acting on their own.
-Judges should focus on the following factors (see the Judging Guidance section for additional detail):
+Judges should focus on the following factors (see the Judging Guidance on page 43 for additional detail):